Anshe Chesed Fairmount Temple: Beachwood zoning and antisemitism conflict

 Zoning arguments between the village and the congregation regarding the temple's construction sparked an Ohio Supreme Court case which ruled in 1954 that the synagogue must be allowed to be built, as well as with issuing state building permits to the congregation.
 The temple's construction was finished in 1957 and the congregation's present home, the Fairmount Temple, was dedicated.
 In 1958, Rabbi Arthur Lelyveld, former national director of B'nai B'rith Hillel Foundation was hired.

 Later events

 On April 13, 2023, a fire broke out on the roof of the building.
 Firefighters from eight neighboring cities responded.
 No one was injured and all the Torahs were safely removed from the sanctuary.

+On June 18, 2024, the city of Beachwood agreed to purchase the Anshe Chesed Fairmount Temple for eight million dollars, following Anshe's Chessed's merger with Temple-Tifereth Israel, to become Congregation Mishkan Or.

 The final clergy team consisted of Senior Rabbi Robert A. Nosanchuk, Rabbi Joshua L. Caruso, Associate Rabbi Elle Muhlbaum, Cantor Vladimir Lapin, and Cantor Laureate Sarah Sager.
 All the active clergy members in mid-2024 became clergy at Congregation Mishkan Or.